ColtonRandall/ColtonRandall/README.md

-- 👋 Hi, I’m Colton Randall, a Graduate Engineer at Xero.
+- 👋 Hi, I’m Colton Randall, an Associate Engineer at Xero.

 - :mortar_board: Studies
     - 2021: Postgrad studies in IT, specialising in Software Engineering and Health Informatics.